Mass media in the Philippines: Radio

+Television

+James Lindenberg known as The Father of Philippine television founded Bolinao Electronics Corporation (BEC) which is now ABS-CBN in 1946, while Robert La Rue Stewart also known as "Uncle Bob" founded Loreto F. de Hemedes Inc. later renamed Republic Broadcasting System Inc. (RBS) which is now GMA Network in the 1950,while Joaquin Pardo Roces also known as "Don Chino Roces" founded Associated Broadcasting Corporation (ABC) which is now TV5 in the 1960, while Dick Baldwin founded Inter-Island Broadcasting Corporation which is now Intercontinental Broadcasting Corporation (IBC) in the 1960, becoming the first Southeast Asian nation to do so.
+As like with radio, television broadcasting is also regulated by the National Telecommunications Commission (NTC).
+The majority of free-to-air TV networks are operated by private broadcasters, the largest by viewer share being A2Z, GMA Network and TV5.
+There is no public television network, but there are multiple government-owned networks, such as the Intercontinental Broadcasting Corporation (IBC), People's Television Network (PTV) and Radio Philippines Network (RPN).

+Digital TV broadcasting in the Philippines was introduced in 2010, using the Japanese ISDB-T standard.
+Shutdown of analog TV transmissions is planned by the end of 2027, after being repeatedly rescheduled for over a decade since 2015.

+Internet

 Media culture

 Much media ownership is concentrated in the hands of prominent families and businesses.
 Consequently, some reports tend to be one-sided presentations favoring special interests.
-The privately-owned press also tends toward sensationalism at times.
+The privately owned press also tends toward sensationalism at times.
+State-owned media, according to media scholars, have been used for state propaganda and for discrediting dissenting voices, and exist alongside state-sponsored trolls tasked to amplify state propaganda.

 While the media companies are predominantly owned by moneyed and influential tycoons, the Filipino readers are given the option with the advent of the new media and this has leveled the playing field.
 Reputable online news publications or news portals, blog sites, and other online available resources has disrupted the readership of other giant news media companies.

 Some giant media companies in the broadcasting industry have adapted also in the online news portal this include GMA Network, ABS-CBN Corporation, TV5 Network, and government owned television network PTV4.
 This strategy was strongly considered due to the growing number of Filipinos who use social media instead of television in watching the news through snippets or short video clips.

-Due to the proliferation of disinformation and fake news, Filipino readers have turned to alternative news sources.
-Other alternative media outlets present in the Philippines include Tudla Productions, Southern Tagalog Exposure, Mayday Multimedia, Altermidya, and Bulatlat.
+Alternative media outlets present in the Philippines include Tudla Productions, Southern Tagalog Exposure, Mayday Multimedia, Altermidya, and Bulatlat.